 - Grades earned in applied or professional work shall not be counted in computing the grade-point average for purposes of eligibility.
 Applied and professional work shall be understood to include those courses intended primarily to develop skills or vocational techniques in such fields as business administration, education, engineering, home economics, journalism, library science, military science, physical education, communications, secretarial studies, speech, and applied art and music.

 - Weight shall be given to the breadth and proportion of the program of each candidate as shown by the number and variety of courses taken outside the major.

 - Only the top 10% of the current Senior, and graduating Juniors, class graduating from KSAS will be considered.
-For non-graduating KSAS Juniors, only the top 3% of the current class will be considered.
 For Applied Mathematics and Statistics graduating Seniors, the cumulative GPA of the top 10% of the graduating Juniors and Seniors will be used as the cut-off GPA for students who will be considered.
 Therefore, the cumulative GPA range of students under consideration can and does change from year-to-year.